revaturelabs/interviewquestions/Java.md

 <blockquote>

-Class is a blueprint for creating objects.
-It defines the structure of an object by specifying methods and variables which the object will contain.
-Objects are created from class by using `new` keyword.
+A class is a blueprint for creating objects.
+It defines the structure of an object by specifying methods and variables that the object will contain.
+For example, a Car class can have attributes such as model, weight, and color, as well as methods such as start, stop, and brake.
+We can then use this blueprint to create objects for the Car class, with each object having its own values for the attributes.
+To create objects from a class, we use the `new` keyword.

 </blockquote>